rdfostrich/article-jws2018-ostrich/content/evaluation.md

 summarize the VM, DM and VQ query durations of all BEAR-A queries on the ten first versions of the BEAR-A dataset for the different approaches.
 HDT-IC clearly outperforms all other approaches in all cases, while the Jena-based approaches are slower than the HDT-based approaches and OSTRICH in all cases.
-OSTRICH is faster than HDT-CB for VM queries, and sligthly slower for both DM and VQ queries.
+OSTRICH is faster than HDT-CB for VM queries, and slightly slower for both DM and VQ queries.
 For DM queries, HDT-CB does however continuously become slower for larger versions, while the lookup times for OSTRICH remain constant.
 From version 7, OSTRICH is faster than HDT-CB.
 [Appendix A](#appendix-bear-a) contains more detailed plots for each BEAR-A queryset,